Alexander polynomials of ribbon knots and virtual knots: Introduction

 \section{Introduction}

-For any slice knot, the Alexander polynomial has the form $f(t)f(t^{-1})$ for some integer-coefficients polynomial $f(t)$, the determinant is the square of an integer, and the signature is 0 (c.f. \cite{L}).
-For ribbon knots, a subclass of slices knots and conjectured to be all of them, these classical results can be proved simpler using observation in 3 dimensional space\cite{K}.
-They can be further strengthened if focusing on ribbon knots, which is not particularly difficult.
-In fact, general algorithm can be established for computing Alexander polynomial of a ribbon knot from its ribbon.
-However, ribbon knots attract much less attention than slice knots\cite{CL}, and such algorithm, which can often be used with advantage, has appeared nowhere else as far as we know.
-To begin with, we present a formal definition of ribbon knot.
+Alexander polynomial is one of the most famous and fundamental invariants of knots.
+There are many methods for computing Alexander polynomial.
+For example, construct a Seifert surface, choose a homological basis on it and calculate its Seifert matrix.
+The Alexander polynomial is also computed from a presentation of the knot group, the fundamental group of the knot complement.
+Thus one can compute the Alexander polynomial of a knot from its diagram, since there are many ways to get a presentation of the knot group from its diagram, like the Wirtinger presentation.

-\begin{defn} Let $r: D^2 \longrightarrow S^3$ be an immersion.
-If each component of the singularities of $r(D^2)$ is an arc and one component of its preimage in $D^2$ is interior, then $r (\partial D^2 )$ is a \emph{ribbon knot}, and $r(D^2)$ is a \emph{ribbon}. \end{defn}
+A ribbon knot is a knot bounding a singular disk with only ribbon singularities.
+We give here a formal definition of ribbon knot. \begin{defn} Let $r: D^2 \longrightarrow M^3$ be a smooth immersion of an oriented disk into a smooth 3-manifold.
+If each component of the singularities of $r(D^2)$ is an arc and one component of its preimage in $D^2$ is interior, then $r (\partial D^2 )$ is a \emph{ribbon knot} in $ M^3 $, and $ R = r(D^2)$ is a \emph{ribbon}. \end{defn}

+There were some fine researches on Alexander polynomials for some special types of ribbon knots, especially symmetric unions and simple-ribbon knots.
+Symmetric unions were first introduced by Kinoshita and Terasaka\cite{KinoshitaTerasaka1957} in 1957 and generalized by Lamm\cite{Lamm2000} in 2000.
+Lamm obtained many properties of Alexander polynomials of symmetric unions \cite{Lamm2000}.
+But no one has given a general formula for Alexander polynomials of symmetric unions.
+Recently, some researchers (c.f.\cite{KishimotoShibuyaTsukamotoIshikawa2021}) defined a special class of ribbon knots in technical terms, called simple-ribbon knots, gave a general formula for their Alexander polynomials, and applied their formula to consider some specific problems.

+Ribbon knots are slice knots and Fox conjectured that all slice knots are ribbon knots.
+A classical result proved by Fox and Milnor\cite{FoxMilnor} is that the Alexander polynomial of a slice knot has the form $f(t)f(t^{-1})$ for some integer-coefficient polynomial $f(t)$.
+For ribbon knots, we know that we can give a simpler proof of this result in $S^3$, see \cite{Kauffman1987}.
+A folklore result is that $f(t)$ can be taken to be the Alexander polynomial of the ribbon in $ B^4 $.

+In this paper, we consider general ribbon knots, give general formulae for their Alexander polynomials, and study their properties and variants in detail.
+Furthermore, we always study Alexander polynomial of ribbon knots in a more general setting, i.e., in integer homology spheres.